 Laura Kufner grew up in the small town of Dunsmuir California.
 She is first generation born in the United States in her family.
 Her family is originally from Jalisco Mexico.
 Laura grew up in a bilingual home.
 Upon graduating high school, Laura attended a Spanish language program at the Universidad Autonoma de Nuevo Leon in Monterrey Mexico.
 She then went on to receive a Bachelor Degree in Business Administration from California State University Chico.
 After 15 years in the technology industry, she decided to pursue a career in teaching and went on to work towards her teaching credential at Simpson University.
 Laura is married with two young children who are very active in sports.
 If she is not at the school you will find her at soccer or football games.

-Cecilia Henson, Third and Fourth Grade Teacher
+Cecilia Henson, Third Grade Teacher

 Francisco Basurto, P.E.
 Teacher and After-school